DFE-Digital/Enterprise-Security-Architecture/Assurance/ASU-CTG001-CIS-Control-Group1.md

 Keep an updated record of what's on the estate and remove stuff which shouldn't be there.
 Helps to highlight unauthorised stuff etc.

+This helps to reduce the attack surface presented to malicious actors.
+If something is switched off, it can't be attacked.

 ### How it is achieved

-*TBC at present for an enterprise-wide approach, no consistent way of doing this, onus on the servers keeping their records up to date*
+*TBC at present for an enterprise-wide approach, no consistent way of doing this, onus on the services keeping their records up to date*